spaceml-org/Active-Labeler/README.md

 Images will be picked one by one from your unlabeled images directory, and presented through the Swipe Labeler GUI.
 For each image, the user can choose to classify the image as a positive or negative/absent class using the “Accept” or “Reject” button.
 For more info on how to install and use [check](https://github.com/spaceml-org/Swipe-Labeler)

-## Installation
+## Setup
-{}

-Your data must be in the following format to be used by the pipeline:
+Your data must be in the following format, inside a subdirectory, to be used by the pipeline:
 ```
-/Dataset
+/Dataset/Unlabeled
     Image1.png
     Image2.png
     Image3.png